rust-lang/rust/uninitialized.md

 So in general, Rust programs don't need to worry about uninitialized values on the stack for correctness.
 Although they might care for performance.
 Thankfully, Rust makes it easy to take control here!
-Uninitialized values are there, and Safe Rust lets you work with them, but you're never in trouble.
+Uninitialized values are there, and Safe Rust lets you work with them, but you're never in danger.

 One interesting exception to this rule is working with arrays.
 Safe Rust doesn't permit you to partially initialize an array.
 When you initialize an array, you